ceres-navigation/ceres-python/README.md

 [![PyPI version](https://badge.fury.io/py/ceres-nav.svg)](https://badge.fury.io/py/ceres-nav)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-[CERES](https://ceresnavigation.org) is an API for aiding in the ismulation of spacecraft dynamics, and the devleopment of new navigation and mapping techniques.
+[CERES](https://ceresnavigation.org) is an API for aiding in the simulation of spacecraft dynamics, and the devleopment of new navigation and mapping techniques.

 Releases are [registed on PyPI](https://pypi.org/project/ceres-nav/), while development is occuring on the [ceres GitHub page](https://github.com/ceres-navigation/ceres).
 Any bugs should be reported to the [Issue Tracker](https://github.com/ceres-navigation/ceres/issues).
 Documentation is located at [docs.ceresnavigation.org](https://docs.ceresnavigation.org)